Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="feature-not-working"></a> Feature is not working

-* Make sure that the feature configuration is enabled by symlink from `features-available/` to `features-enabled` and that the latter is included in [icinga2.conf](#icinga2-conf).
+* Make sure that the feature configuration is enabled by symlinking from `features-available/` to `features-enabled` and that the latter is included in [icinga2.conf](#icinga2-conf).
 * Are the feature attributes set correctly according to the documentation?
 * Any errors on the logs?